i82egjur/Information-technology-law-standardization/TEMA4/Tema4modelosCapas.md

 5. Definitions
 6. Notation
 7. I coul find some Annex too, although it has not have to be this specific ones
+10. Detailed description of the resulting OSI architecture

 #### c) Do the specific sections follow any concrete order?
 Which order?
+- We are increasing the abstraction level in each step.
+Firstly, we could see firstly a forework, an introduction of the text.
+Secondly, the context, after a brief of the text, the scope, some definitions, the notation that we are finding and finally the real content of the document.
+After that, we could see and annex explaining something in more detail.

+- We can see that firstly we make an introduction of every important item refering to the text, secondly we have the text, and after, an annex.

 ### 2. What kind of information is included in the foreword?